 In 1991, Mungo co-founded MAAP and for more than two decades was involved in the design of health care buildings, and consultancy for NHS Estates in the UK.
 Mungo has consulted in Australia since 2008, initially in a client advisory role on a series of major new hospital projects.
 He relocated permanently to Sydney in 2012 establishing MAAP as an independent company specializing in the design of health facilities.

-Mungo has worked on both client and delivery sides and experience of all forms of design and construction procurement in the health sector.
-Involvement in the development of NHS design guidance including a number of research projects has provided a solid body of evidence to support the delivery of innovative solutions which challenge conventional approaches to the design of inpatient accommodation critical care and mental health which have resulted in the development of new approaches to facility design.
+Mungo has worked on both the client and delivery sides of contracts and has experience of all forms of health sector design and construction procurement.
+In addition to his work on projects, he is remains involved in design research and the development of design guidelines for government.
+This combination of architecture, clinical planning and research provides a solid body of evidence to support the delivery of innovative solutions which challenge conventional approaches to the design of inpatient, critical care and mental health accommodation resulting in new approaches to facility design.

 Dip.
 Arch.
 Dip Art & Design

 Architects Registrations Board UK

 Royal Institute of British Architects - (RIBA) International Member